querkmachine/beeps.website/src/about/furry.md

 Just like other aspects of who I am, I see no reason to hide this stuff away and being visible about it encourages others to be too, which is no bad thing.

+## My main fursona: Ash

+My main [fursona](https://en.wikipedia.org/wiki/Fursona) is named Ash.
+Ash is a former human who was mutated into a fictional alien-hybrid species named [amphimorpho](https://amphimorpho.carrd.co/), after being bitten by one.
+She can shapeshift, though most of the time she is in her four-legged basal form.

+In August 2023 [I wrote about how Ash came to exist]({{ '/blog/2023-08-27-the-next-generation/' | url }}) and become my fursona.

+{% figure caption='Artwork by <a href="https://tuxedodragon.carrd.co/">Tuxedo Dragon</a>.' %}
+{% responsiveImage "./src/images/ash-by-tuxedodragon.png", "A quadrupedal mammal-like creature with a very long body and tail, long rabbit-like ears, cat-like legs and paws, and a mess of hair covering one eye.
+It's coloured a mix of black and white, except for neon green inner ears, paw pads and hair highlights, along with a gooey green tail tip.
+It's bounding forward on all four legs, yapping excitedly." %}
+{% endfigure %}

-## My main fursona: Emy
+## My other fursona: Emy

-My primary [fursona](https://en.wikipedia.org/wiki/Fursona) is a Honduran white bat named Emy who, [appropriately enough, is a robot]({{ '/about/nonhuman/' | url }}).
-I've [written about Emy before]({{ '/blog/2022-04-10-a-robot-bat-on-the-internet/' | url }}) and why she's my face on the internet.
+My other fursona is a Honduran white bat named Emy who, [appropriately enough, is a robot]({{ '/about/nonhuman/' | url }}).

+I've [written about Emy before]({{ '/blog/2022-04-10-a-robot-bat-on-the-internet/' | url }}) and why she was my face on the internet.
+She has since become secondary to Ash, but is still used in many places I frequent online (including on this website!)

 {% figure caption='Artwork by <a href="https://twitter.com/integration_art">Integration</a>.' %}
 {% responsiveImage "./src/images/emy-by-integration.png", "A warmly lit room.
 The sun is setting outside of the window.
 Emy, a white, green and black, anthropomorphic robot bat, sits at a workbench.
 One wing has been detached and is laying in parts on the bench, whilst it uses the other to repair the parts of the disassembled wing." %}
-{% endfigure %}

-## My secondary fursona: Ash

-I also have a secondary fursona, Ash.
-Ash is a former human who was mutated into a fictional alien-hybrid species named [amphimorpho](https://amphimorpho.carrd.co/).

-{% figure caption='Artwork by <a href="https://ko-fi.com/epsilonphi">EpsilonPhi</a>.' %}
-{% responsiveImage "./src/images/ash-by-epsilonphi.png", "A quadrupedal mammal-like creature with a very long body and tail, long rabbit-like ears, cat-like legs and paws, and a mess of hair.
-It's coloured a mix of mix of black and white, except for neon green inner ears and a gooey green tail tip." %}
 {% endfigure %}

 ## I am not my fursonas